what to do

-Back in the sanctuary of your apartment, keep up with your favourite TV, watch one of our top movies, or challenge your partner to any of the board games provided.
+Back in the sanctuary of your apartment, keep up with your favourite TV, watch one of our top movies, or challenge your partner to a board game.
 Perhaps you've got better things to do!

 If you arrive at Mumbles in daylight you will as likely be welcomed by a raucous chorus of wattlebirds as you come up the driveway.
 At last count we have over 60 bird species; you will see many of them from your verandah.

 Most striking are the local parrots; Port Lincoln parrots, western rosellas, red-capped parrots and the smaller elegant parakeets.
 All of our cockatoos are black (white tailed and red tailed) and yes, we have no galahs or corellas (perhaps Mumballup is the only place in Australia where you can get away from them).
 In winter you will see shellducks and maybe a family of fluffy black ducklings on our dam.
 In summer pairs of the magnificent rainbow bee eater are heard before being seen, tending to their nests along the creek, and on hot afternoons you might spot some emus coming down to the dam for a drink.
 Smaller honeyeaters, wrens, robins, wagtails, fantails and finches are never far away.